-Whaling ships of the Altona Greenland Company brought back killed whales and seals, which were processed mainly into tran.
+Whaling ships of the Altona Greenland Company brought back killed whales and seals, which were processed mainly into whale oil.

 The tourist occupation has led to an extensive and varied gastronomic offer and on the so-called Piazza, which has become a foam mile, numerous restaurants with their furniture take over the sidewalk.

-This is where the border between Hamburg and Altona once ran, and if you look down carefully, you can spot the boundary stone embedded in the ground.
+This is where the border between Hamburg and Altona once ran, and if you look down carefully, you can spot the boundary stone marked A/H embedded in the ground.

 There are still some traditional stores that try to resist the change.

-However, with this change of the neighborhood also came a politicization, especially from the left-autonomous circle.
+However, with this change of the neighborhood there came also a politicization, especially from the left-autonomous circle.

 The symbol of resistance is the Rote Flora, located opposite the piazza.